SSWConsulting/SSW.Rules.Content/rules/the-application-do-you-make-the-app-do-the-work/rule.md

 When you run the Northwind v1.0 (Rich Client) it will automatically upgrade the database for you.

-Just make sure you have dbo permissions&#58;
+Just make sure you have dbo permissions:
 Let me know if you run into any issues, otherwise have a great day.